With Second Warmest November, 2019 is Likely to Be Second Warmest Year Ever Recorded

 Ahira Sanchez-Lugo, a NOAA climatologist, said that there is an 85% chance that 2019 will be the second-warmest year on record.
 This year was warm, in part because there was an El Niño climate phenomenon, which causes temperatures to rise.
 However, Sanchez-Lugo says that climate change makes this effect even more extreme.

-She explained that while rising temperatures due to climate change is like riding an escalator — slowly but steadily increasing — an El Niño is “as if you’re jumping on the escalator.”
+She explained that while rising temperatures due to climate change are like riding an escalator — slowly but steadily increasing — an El Niño is “as if you’re jumping on the escalator.”

-“We’re seeing that the Earth has a temperature, but not only that, we see that there are symptoms,” says Sanchez-Lugo.
-“The Arctic sea ice extent is increasing, and the sea level rise is increasing.”

 High temperatures can also cause a domino effect on the environment.
-For instance, sea ice coverage reached near-record lows in Arctic and Antarctic this November.
-Without sea ice covering its surface, the ocean absorbs solar radiation and becomes warmer, and some research suggests that receding sea ice can also lead to higher snowfall, including in the northeast, says Sanchez-Lugo.
+For instance, sea ice coverage reached near-record lows in the Arctic and Antarctic this November.
+Without sea ice covering its surface, the ocean absorbs solar radiation and becomes warmer, and some research suggests that receding sea ice can also lead to higher snowfall, says Sanchez-Lugo.

 Many record temperatures were set in 2019.
 This November follows the second-highest October on record, and the month before that tied the warmest September on record.
 And during July — the hottest month ever recorded globally — regions from the United States to Europe were plagued by oppressive heatwaves.